Plugable USB 3.1 Gen 2 Tool-free NVMe Enclosure

 NVMe SSD Installation Animation

-Installation of these pads is recommended for older NVMe SSDs, or "high performance" NVMe SSDs that sacrifice thermal protection for performance NVMe SSD performance is limited by the USB 3 interface rather than the SSD specifications, using high performance NVMe SSDs with poor thermal management is not recommended.
+NVMe SSD performance is limited by the USB 3 interface rather than the SSD specifications, using high performance NVMe SSDs with poor thermal management is not recommended.

 Installation:

-- Install the NVMe SSD into the enclosure and ensure the SSD is working as expected
+Install the NVMe SSD into the enclosure and ensure the SSD is working as expected

-- Disconnect the enclsoure from the computer
+Disconnect the enclosure from the computer

-- Peel and stick the included thermal pads to the top surface of the NVMe SSD, so that they will be in contact with the aluminum cover when closed
+Peel and stick the included thermal pads to the top surface of the NVMe SSD, so that they will be in contact with the aluminum cover when closed

 Three thermal pads will cover the length of a standard (2280) NVMe SSD, on pad for a 2230 or 2242 NVMe SSD and two pads for a 2260 NVMe SSD.